ketul-kothari-gh/js-advanced/readme.md

 undefined is special value in JS (represented by keyword undefined) - which implies value is not yet set for the variable All variables identified during create phase of execution context has undefined set in the memory

-# Variable environment
-Variable environment is where the variable is declared.
-Based on that - that variable is loaded in respective execution context.

 # Scope and Scope Chain
 In Scope means variable/method is available to be used.